 - ordinary negligence.

-If an accused acted with gross negligence, then vehicular manslaughter is a wobbler offense, meaning that it can be charged as either a misdemeanor or a felony.21
+If you acted with gross negligence, then vehicular manslaughter is a wobbler offense, meaning that it can be charged as either a misdemeanor or a felony.21

 The maximum misdemeanor sentence is one year in county jail.
 The maximum felony sentence is six years in state prison.22

-If an accused acted with only ordinary negligence, then Penal Code 192c is a California misdemeanor.
+If you acted with only ordinary negligence, then Penal Code 192c is a California misdemeanor.
 The maximum sentence is one year in county jail.23

 Legal References: